On a convex embedding of the Euler problem of two fixed centers: Introduction

 The submanifold $\overline{\Sigma_c^E} \subset T^*S^2$ is said to be \textit{fiberwise convex} if each fiber bounds a strictly convex domain in the tangent space.
 Since convexity is preserved under chart transition, which is a linear transformation, to show that $\overline{\Sigma_c^E}$ is fiberwise convex it suffices to show that $\left \{ q \in \R^2 : H(q,p) = c\right\}$ bounds a strictly convex domain in $\R^2$ for each $p$ (cf. \cite{book}).

 The question if the regularized PCR3BP is fiberwise convex for energies below the first critical energy is not answered yet.
 If this holds true, one can interpret PCR3BP for energies below the first critical energy as the Legendre transformation of a geodesic problem on the two-sphere with a family of Finsler metrics.
 In particular, the integral curves of PCR3BP can be regarded as geodesics for the Finsler metric.
-Moreover, the Conley-Zehnder indices of the periodic orbtis agree with the Morse indices of the corresponding geodesics.
+Moreover, the Conley-Zehnder indices of the periodic orbits agree with the Morse indices of the corresponding geodesics.
 A direct consequence of this is that for energies below the first critical energy, all periodic orbits are of Conley-Zehnder indices greater than or equal to zero.
-Our final result answers this question for the Euler problem.
+Our final result partially answers this question for the Euler problem.

 \begin{Theorem} Assume that $\mu <1/2$.
 The regularized Earth component $\overline{\Sigma_c ^E}$ is not fiberwise convex for an energy close to the critical Jacobi energy.
-On the other hand, if the two primaries have the equal mass, $\mu=1/2$, then the compact components are fiberwise convex. \end{Theorem} To prove the theorem, as mentioned before one needs to show that for each $p$, the curve $H_p^{-1}(q)=c$ bounds a strictly convex domain, where $H_p(q) := H(q,p)$.
-Observe that
+On the other hand, if the two primaries have the equal mass, $\mu=1/2$, then the compact components are fiberwise convex. \end{Theorem}